 GREAT NEWS!

 Our R25 Application for the implementation of the SGM Cancer CARE curriculum earned a perfect score by the NIH Review Committee!
-We completed our second annual workshop on February 27, 2023 and it included 30 SGM cancer researchers.
-Our next workshop will be hosted in-person in Winter 2024 at MD Anderson Cancer Center in Houston, Texas.
-The application portal will open at the end of summer 2023.
+We completed our third annual workshop In March 2024 and it included 30 SGM cancer researchers.
+Our next workshop will be hosted in-person on Feb 26-Mar 1, 2025 at the University of Colorado Anschutz Medical Campus.
+The application portal is now open.

 Future Workshops: